turnerlabs/cstore/README.md

 The cStore CLI provides commands to push files `$ cstore push {{file}}` to remote storage.
 The pushed files are replaced by a catalog file, `cstore.yml`, that understands folder context, storage location, file encryption, and other details making restoration as simple as `$ cstore pull {{file}}`.

-`*.env` and `*.json` files are special file types.
-Their contents can be parameterized with tokens, encrypted, and pushed to storage locations like AWS S3 or AWS Parameter Store.
+`*.env` and `*.json` files are special file types whose contents can be parameterized with tokens, encrypted, and pushed to storage locations like AWS S3. `*.env` files can also be pushed to AWS Parameter Store.

 TL;DR: cStore encrypts and stores environment configuration remotely using storage like AWS S3 or AWS Parameter Store and restores the configuration anywhere including Docker containers using a catalog file `cstore.yml` which can be checked into source control or stored with a project without exposing configuration or secrets.